Working Papers

 (Awarded FIT IN Research Grant) RCT Registration

-Stock Return Ignorance: Information Frictions or Mental Gaps? (with Yulia Merkoulova, Chris Veld and Guangli Zhang)
+What Drives Stock Return Ignorance? (with Yulia Merkoulova, Chris Veld and Guangli Zhang) [piloting]

-Summary: People fail to form accurate stock return expectations.
-We test if this is due to information frictions or mental gaps.
+Summary: We study if failures to form accurate stock return expectations are due to information frictions or mental gaps.